Valery Limarenko: Three-year results

 One of the governor's priorities is the development of healthcare in the Sakhalin Region.
 Between 2019 and 2022, the regional budget allocated more than 104 billion rubles for healthcare.
 The funding allowed to upgrade the material and technical base of medical institutions, including the purchase of expensive high-tech equipment, repair the buildings of medical institutions, and ensure the proper functioning of medical organizations.
 In addition, Limarenko initiated a program of an in-depth examination of citizens over 65 years.
 In 2021, about 73 000 residents of the Sakhalin region received comprehensive health examinations.
-It is estimated that in 2022 90 000 people will be provided with in-depth examinations.
+It is estimated that in 2022 90,000 people will be provided with in-depth examinations.
 For this purpose, sixteen diagnostic centers were opened in the region.
 Furthermore, the Smart Feldsher and Obstetrician Center project was also implemented.
 As a result, ten first-aid and obstetric stations received equipment for medical examinations and remote data transmission.
 Consequently, about 2500 thousand people were examined with the help of SMART technologies, so they did not have to travel to district centers or Yuzhno-Sakhalinsk.
 Finally, the twenty-four-hour "1-300" service was implemented.
 It allows one to book a medical appointment or call a doctor at home, write a prescription without going to a hospital, and receive practical advice about the work of medical institutions and the procedure for providing medical care.

 The authorities also aim at improving the region's tourist attractiveness.
 From 2019 to 2021, the following measures were implemented to provide the infrastructure minimum on fourteen priority touristic routes of the island: more than 30 modern toilet modules and 90 tourist navigation signs were installed, and over ten viewing platforms and socially significant places were set up.
 In 2022, a diving center was opened on Moneron Island.
 In August of the same year, a 50-passenger catamaran was launched to the island, thus significantly increasing the accessibility of the nature park.

 From 2019 to 2022, 5695 places in general schools and 710 places in preschool institutions were opened for children in the Sakhalin region.

 In 2020, the governor initiated a program to provide the Sakhalin Region with natural gas.
 As of 2022, work is being carried out to reconstruct heating, water supply, and sewage networks and to switch to energy-efficient technologies, which will significantly reduce atmospheric emissions.

+Sanctions

+In February 2023, the Office of Foreign Assets Control of the United States Department of the Treasury added Limarenko to the Specially Designated Nationals and Blocked Persons List due to his involvement in the enforcement of the conscription of Russian citizens in response to the 2022 mobilization order during the Russian invasion of Ukraine.